postcss/postcss-import/README.md

 Default: `null`

 You can overwrite the default path resolving way by setting this option, using the `resolve.sync(id, opts)` signature that [resolve.sync](https://github.com/substack/node-resolve#resolvesyncid-opts) has.

+#### `skipDuplicates`

+Type: `Boolean`
+Default: `true`

+By default, similar files (based on the same content) are being skipped.
+It's to optimize output and skip similar files like `normalize.css` for example.
+If this behavior is not what you want, just set this option to `false` to disable it.

 #### Example with some options